louisscruz/remark/README.md

 # Remark

-Remark reflows your markdown files.
+Remark reflows the text of your markdown files.